fida02/php-exif-data-read/README.md

 # php-exif-data-read
-Using this php code anyone can easily read and show 10 types of exif data of a image
+Using this php code anyone can easily read and show 10 types of exif data of an image

-## Avialable exif data
+## Available EXIF data
 - Camera Brand
 - Camera Model
 - Lens